 What is Retinoschisis?

 Retinoschisis is a degenerative disorder of the retina that is more common in elderly.
-This is characterized by separation (schisis) that develops between the two major layers of the retina.
+This is characterized by separation (schisis) that develops between the two major retinal layers(the outer layer and the inner layer).
 This creates a blister-like elevation which is often confused with retinal detachment.
 However, unlike a retinal detachment, retinoschisis has a more favorable course and less commonly needs surgical intervention.
 The schisis usually occurs in areas of retina that are not used for vision and, therefore, most patients are unaware of having this disorder.

 Symptoms of Retinoschisis?

 Retinoschisis is asymptomatic except when it progresses to the point of schisis cavities or retinal detachment.
+For the congenital form, one of the first signs is a decline in central vision and peripheral vision.

 Who is at Risk for Retinoschisis?